golistic/console/README.md

 Supported themes:
 - `ascii`: simple, and works everywhere
 - `nerdfont`: you need to use [Nerd Font in your terminal][1]
+- `color01`: uses color LightGrey/Green for background/foreground
+- `inverted`: inverts the back/foreground color that the terminal is using

 License